Gillie

 How to Pronounce Gillie

 Our model has identified 2 different pronunciations for the name Gillie.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 82.9% confident that Gillie is pronounced as GIH-lee.
-The next most likely pronunciation is JIH-lee, at 17.1% confidence.
+Our model is 82.9% confident that Gillie is pronounced as GIH-lee, which has 2 syllables.
+The next most likely pronunciation is JIH-lee, at 17.1% confidence, with 2 syllables.

 2